Protecting SNAP beneficiaries from government overreach

 If states surrender this information, the potential for abuse is almost limitless.
 The federal government could:

-- Track people with autism or other disabilities (HHS Secretary Kennedy has already expressed interest in a national autism registry)
+- Track people with autism or other disabilities (HHS Secretary Kennedy has expressed interest in a national autism registry and has already begun compiling Medicaid and Medicare data to create a “real-world data platform” that tracks autism diagnoses)

 - School-based targeting on political grounds, using children’s classroom schedules and disciplinary records